NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 #### icon
 Path to an image file within the package, often shown in UIs like nuget.org as the package icon.
 Image file size is limited to 1 MB.
 Supported file formats include JPEG and PNG.
 We recommend an image resoulution of 64x64.

-For example, if you are using nuget.exe to create a package from a nuspec:
+For example, you would add the following to your nuspec when creating a package using nuget.exe:

 ```xml
 <package>